MastEring the skill of Community-Building & Social Engagement: Is It Like Herding Cats or More Like a Sunday Brunch?

 - Engage Core Members: Lean on committed members to rally participation.

-- Keep It Simple: Focus on quality over quantity for activities and resources.
+- Keep It Simple: Target quality over quantity for activities and resources.

 Awareness Break: Planning a community event is like herding cats—except the cats are humans, and they brought opinions.

-The Secret to Community-Building: Pretend Every Meeting is Just a Rehearsal for an Award-Winning Sitcom
+The Esoteric to Community-Building: Pretend Every Meeting is Just a Rehearsal for an Award-Winning Sitcom

-- Celebrate Individuality: Recognize and appreciate each member's one-off contributions.
+- Celebrate Individuality: See and value each member’s one-off contributions.

-- Encourage Storytelling: Sharing personal experiences builds trust and camaraderie.
+- Encourage Video marketing: Sharing personal experiences builds trust and camaraderie.

 - Keep Things Light: Awareness and informal interactions make meetings more enjoyable.